bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 | Cordova | Cordova Archive | Deploy to Bitrise.io - Apps, Logs, Artifacts |
 | MacOS | Archive for MacOS and/or Export for MacOS | Deploy to Bitrise.io - Apps, Logs, Artifacts |

-First let's have a look at the required and sensitive fields of the Step:
+First let's have a look at the required and sensitive fields of the **Deploy to Bitrise.io** Step:

 ![](/img/deploy-to-bitrise.png)